tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 2. Prints your name and student number in an organised way
 3. Prints the ID of the process that runs your program

+Hint: for point 3, use the appropriate Linux system call.

 You can use the makefile for the compilation step which should make it easier to compile it again.

 You should understand why the process id differs across different runs.